Teachers Reveal Their Ideal Thank You Gifts

 Get Them Set for Summer with a Little Pampering

 Here’s a little secret: teachers look forward to summer break almost as much as the kids.
-Get them set for the season with a sunshine-themed gift ‘basket’: sunblock, a beach towel and a floppy hat or baseball cap, all tucked into a cute and endlessly practical beach bag (we like Cocolelly).
+Get them set for the season with a sunshine-themed gift ‘basket’: sunblock, a beach towel and a floppy hat or baseball cap, all tucked into a cute and endlessly practical beach bag.
 Now they’re set for some serious poolside relaxing.

 Treat them to something they might never normally treat themselves to: a spa trip.
 Go in with the other parents and arrange a spa trip as a group gift—or go solo with a mani, pedi, or facial treatment.
 Now that summer’s on its way, they’ll have time for some much needed R&R.